torchr89/statnett-frontend/README.md

 `EarthquakeTable(.tsx)`
 respectively.
 Above each table is a slider to adjust maximum number of rows displayed for a table.

+MeteorologicalTable shows high-level weather notifications, while EarthquakeTable shows timestamp, type and location of earthquake events with some associated measurements (mag, gap and sig).

 ### Running the application
 Type the following commands in a command-prompt/shell in the root of this project:
 - `npm install`